-The informal conference historically has been the Panel's most effective, yet most misunderstood, procedure.
-It has permitted numerous parties to craft the resolution to their own dispute in an interest-based, non-litigious setting.
+The informal conference historically has been the Panel's most misunderstood procedure.
+Nevertheless, it has permitted numerous parties to craft the resolution to their own dispute in an interest-based, non-litigious setting.
 The interchange of ideas, with the guidance of a Panel representative, increases the possibility for a more satisfactory resolution than a decision imposed by the Panel.
 Where a voluntary settlement does not occur, the procedure preserves the Panel's discretion to resolve issues that it believes should be decided by the full Panel in plenary session.